nichelicorn/JavaScript30/09 - Dev Tools Domination/README.md

-# JavaScript30 no. 8 - Fun with HTML5 Canvas
+# JavaScript30 no. 9 - Dev tools Domination!!

-Create a drawing tablet in the window!
+Learn more about the dev tools!

 [Dev Tool Dom 🛠](https://codepen.io/nichelicorn/pen/wveyxdK)